 The LRPC is a group of diverse individuals from the community tasked with studying

 and prioritizing the facility needs of Northwest ISD.
-These representatives will create and present a recommendation to the Northwest ISD Board of Trustees on possible building projects.
+These representatives created and presented a recommendation to the Northwest ISD Board of Trustees for a May 2017 bond election.

 2. Why is the school district working with a Long Range Planning Committee now?

 Northwest ISD is one of the fastest growing school districts in the state adding more

 than 1,200 students each year, with more on the way in upcoming school years.

 The district must continually evaluate facilities and support systems to determine

 if learning environments, equipment and infrastructure are equipped to best

 support the future of a growing student population.

 3. How many bond elections has Northwest ISD held in the last 5 years?